UC Irvine and Northern Colorado square off in NIT matchup

 Irvine, California; Wednesday, 10 p.m.
 EDT

-BOTTOM LINE: UC Irvine takes on Northern Colorado in the National Invitation Tournament.
+BOTTOM LINE: UC Irvine and Northern Colorado meet in the National Invitation Tournament.

-The Anteaters’ record in Big West games is 18-4, and their record is 10-2 against non-conference opponents.
-UC Irvine has a 1-0 record in games decided by 3 points or fewer.
+The Anteaters have gone 18-4 against Big West teams, with a 10-2 record in non-conference play.
+UC Irvine ranks second in the Big West in rebounding averaging 34.9 rebounds.
+Bent Leuchten paces the Anteaters with 9.0 boards.

-The Bears’ record in Big Sky play is 17-4.
-Northern Colorado ranks eighth in the Big Sky with 6.9 offensive rebounds per game led by Brock Wisne averaging 1.8.
+The Bears are 17-4 in Big Sky play.
+Northern Colorado leads the Big Sky with 15.9 assists.
+Jaron Rillie paces the Bears with 4.6.

-UC Irvine is shooting 45.5% from the field this season, 0.2 percentage points higher than the 45.3% Northern Colorado allows to opponents.
-Northern Colorado has shot at a 51.1% clip from the field this season, 11.5 percentage points greater than the 39.6% shooting opponents of UC Irvine have averaged.
+UC Irvine’s average of 7.0 made 3-pointers per game this season is only 0.3 more made shots on average than the 6.7 per game Northern Colorado gives up.
+Northern Colorado has shot at a 51.1% clip from the field this season, 11.5 percentage points higher than the 39.6% shooting opponents of UC Irvine have averaged.

-TOP PERFORMERS: Justin Hohn averages 1.9 made 3-pointers per game for the Anteaters, scoring 11.9 points while shooting 37.0% from beyond the arc.
-Bent Leuchten is averaging 15.4 points and nine rebounds over the last 10 games.
+TOP PERFORMERS: Leuchten is shooting 54.8% and averaging 15.4 points for the Anteaters.
+Devin Tillis is averaging 12.7 points over the last 10 games.

-Jaron Rillie is averaging 12.1 points, 5.6 rebounds and 4.6 assists for the Bears.
-Isaiah Hawthorne is averaging 17.0 points over the last 10 games.
+Isaiah Hawthorne is shooting 39.6% from beyond the arc with 2.0 made 3-pointers per game for the Bears, while averaging 17.4 points and 5.3 rebounds.
+Rillie is averaging 16.2 points, 6.5 rebounds and 4.1 assists over the last 10 games.

 LAST 10 GAMES: Anteaters: 8-2, averaging 76.1 points, 32.0 rebounds, 15.8 assists, 6.3 steals and 3.5 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 66.8 points per game.